 Iowa Unemployment Benefit Questions

-Do I have to report my vacation pay/severance pay?
+Do I have to pay taxes on my unemployment benefits?

 Yes, Iowa unemployment benefits are considered taxable income.
 In Iowa, you are responsible for paying both federal and state taxes.
 You can choose to have taxes withheld from your benefits to avoid a large tax bill later.